silverwind/uppie/README.md

 ## API
 ### uppie(node, callback)
 - `node` *Node*: A DOM node.
 If a `<input type="file">` is given, uppie will monitor it for `change` events.
 Any other element type will be enabled as a dropzone and watched for `drop` events.
 If you want to use both on the same element, use a hidden `<input>` and forward the click event.
-- `callback` *function*: callback which is called every time the selected files change or when files are dropped in the dropzone.
+- `callback` *Function*: callback which is called every time the selected files change or when files are dropped in the dropzone.

 The callback receives